Akumal Snorkeling Tour: Complete Guide for 2025

 About the Akumal Snorkeling Tour

-Here’s everything you need to know about this particular snorkeling tour in Akumal:
+Here’s everything you need to know about the snorkeling tour in Akumal:

 How much does the Akumal snorkeling tour cost?

-The tour I went on was $89 USD per person and included roundtrip transportation, swimming with sea turtles in Akumal, as well as visiting an incredible underground cenote.
+The cost of the Akumal snorkeling tour is around $99 USD per person and includes roundtrip transportation, swimming with sea turtles in Akumal, as well as visiting an incredible underground cenote.

-Overall, I thought it was a very good value considering we got to experience two unforgettable activities.
+Overall, I thought it was amazing value considering you get to experience two unforgettable activities and transportation is included.

 How to book the Akumal snorkeling tour

-If you’re looking for a full day experience, Ocean Tours also offers the same Akumal tour but you also get to visit the Tulum Mexico Ruins, which can booked online here.
+Travelista Tip: If you’re looking for a full day experience, this tour company also offers the same Akumal tour but you also get to visit the Tulum Mexico Ruins, which can booked online here.

 Akumal Sea Turtle Snorkeling Tour Itinerary